mmkari/react-star-picker/docs/components/StarRenderer.md

 - `hoverIndex`: index of the star currently hovered on
 - `starRendererProps`: optional formatting props (explained separately below)

-The `starRendererProps` prop contains optional styling props that are explained below.

 ## Optional Props in starRendererProps

 ```js